netxms/netxms-doc/admin/appendix.rst

     - The number of threads used for data collection.
     - 25
     - Yes
-  * - NumberOfDiscoveryPollers
-    - A number of threads responsible for network discovery polling.
-    - 1
-    - Yes
-  * - NumberOfRoutingTablePollers
-    - The number of threads used for polling routing tables on monitored nodes.
-If you have a really large number of monitored nodes (more than 1000), or if you have decreased routing table update interval, you may need to increase this parameter.
-    - 10
-    - Yes
-  * - NumberOfStatusPollers
-    - The number of threads used for status polling.
-Since accurate status polling is sensitive for normal system operation, it is highly recommended to have this parameter set to approximately 1/10 of the number of monitored nodes.
-    - 25
-    - Yes
   * - NumberOfTopologyPollers
     - The number of threads used for collecting network topology information.
     - 10
     - Yes
-  * - NumberOfTopologyTablePollers
-    -
-    -
-    -
   * - NumberOfUpgradeThreads
     - The number of threads used to perform agent upgrades (i.e. maximum number of parallel upgrades).
     - 10